mdvanes/homeremote/README.md

     * untar and cd into the untarred dir
     * copy to /usr/local/ ```sudo cp -R * /usr/local/```
     * test with ```node -v```

-* Follow steps under "On the server with the Elro USB stick plugged in" above.
 * npm install can take a long time on a RPi, at least 12 minutes on a RPi2
-    * the settings.json should be configured to have no heserverip and enableAuth=false, if the RPi only serves as a proxy to access the Home Easy USB stick:
-    ```
-    {
-        "hepath": "/home/foo/elro/he853-remote",
-        "heserverip": "",
-        "enableAuth": false,
-        "radiologpath": "/tmp/homeremote-playradio-status.log"
-    }
-    ```
-    * an (empty) users.htpasswd is needed, at least for the moment.
     * test with ```node /opt/homeremote/app.js``` before setting up the upstart scripts
-    * if this is supposed to be a proxy, set up the other homeremote server, that provides the webaccess and is securely behind HTTPS and basic AUTH to point to this server in the settings.json heserverip.
-      E.g. if the proxy server address is http://192.168.0.19:3000, set up the main homeremote server with: ```"heserverip":"http://192.168.0.19:3000"``` and restart the main server with ```sudo service homeremote restart```
     * At this time OSMC doesn't use Upstart, but it is possible to set up a daemon service.
 See below for more details.
 * Server is on http://localhost:3000/